-Natural Sciences and Health degrees at Warner Pacific College are designed to give students a solid foundation and a broad understanding of science, math, health, and sports related disciplines.
+Natural Sciences and Health degrees at Warner Pacific College are designed to give students a solid foundation and a broad understanding of science, math, health, and sports-related disciplines.
 Students explore the dynamics of human physiology, participate in original research or internships, and build critical thinking skills.
 The Department of Natural Sciences and Health offers multiple courses of study, tailored to meet the professional aspirations of each student.
 Majors are available with a variety of emphases in Biological Sciences, Health and Human Kinetics, and Sports and Recreation Management.
 Minors are offered in Biology, Chemistry, Coaching, Health, and Physical Education.
-We also offer a two-year A.S. in Health Sciences for those aspiring to nursing.
+We also offer a two-year A.S. in Health Sciences for those aspiring to go into nursing.

 Pre-Professional Study Options